wjcheon/template_G4PhspWithMT-Geant4/ReadMe.md

 The details of this code was writted in **"http://beanexpert.tistory.com/entry/Geant4-Primary-generator-using-PhaseSpace-File-with-MT"**

 date: 2016.12.1
 All rights of "template_G4PhspWithMT" reserved to wjcheon.
 If you have any question for this code, please send the e-mail to me.
+plus, if you want to use this code for your research,
+please let me know and add to authors in your paper.